 Though I am free and belong to no one, I have made myself a slave to everyone, to win as many as possible.1 Corinthians 9:19

-Paul writes that he became a Jew to become like the Jews and like a gentile to bring them into the fold of Christ.
-His purpose for adopting chameleon like characteristics, was not to gain acceptance among his peers but to further his mission.
+Paul writes that to the Jew he became a Jew to win them over and with the gentile, he was a gentile to bring them into the fold of Christ.
+His purpose for adopting chameleon-like characteristics was not to gain acceptance among his peers but to further his mission.
 He did all this for the sake of the gospel alone.

 To the weak I became weak, to win the weak.
 I have become all things to all people so that by all possible means I might save some.
 I do all this for the sake of the gospel, that I may share in its blessings.1 Corinthians 9:22-23

-When we try to alter our appearance or change our habits in attempts to fit in this pagan world, we are leaving Christ behind.
+When we try to alter our appearance or change our habits in an attempt to fit in this pagan world, we are leaving Christ behind.
 We must follow the example of Christ in every way possible.
-Jesus did not water down his sermons to try and fit in with the pharisees and the sadducees but rather He always spoke according to His Father’s will.
+Jesus did not water down His sermons to try and fit in with the pharisees and the sadducees but rather He always spoke according to His Father’s will.

 What Paul means is that he is becoming weak to the weak.
 Trying to boast our faith in front of the weak will only alienate them.
 Among the ones away from God, we must not boast of our righteousness and among the ones who are closer to God, we must challenge ourselves to follow the example of Christ.